 - Decide if you should merge the other posts into the better performing one;

-Check out this detailed guide on content maintenance by Joost de Valk to learn how to go about this.
+Check out this detailed guide on how to fix keyword cannibilization issues on your site to learn how to go about this.

 2.5.
 Avoid accidental duplicate content

 2.5.1.
 What is duplicate content?